logo

 This article discusses an in-depth review of the MassMutual American Legend 7 Fixed Indexed Annuity.
 American Legend 7 is a deferred, fixed-indexed annuity that may be a good option if you are looking for the safety of principal, good indexing options, lifetime income, and the most popular riders.
 After extensive research and due diligence, I have provided an in-depth and unbiased analysis of this plan.

-Product Description – MassMutual American Legend 7 Fixed Indexed Annuity
+The review of the MassMutual American Legend 7 Fixed Indexed Annuity will be broken into multiple subcategories:

 The MassMutual American Legend 7 is a Fixed Indexed Annuity (FIA) plan that offers the annuitant (annuity investor) an opportunity to earn a market index-linked return without having to incur the risk of market downside.
 This is a suitable plan for people who are approaching retirement and aim to grow and protect their retirement savings.
 This plan is also suitable for people who are looking for guaranteed lifetime income or plan to leave a legacy for their loved ones, in addition to protecting and growing their retirement savings.